 Our client, a Hispanic male, was arrested after Lomita Sheriffs deemed his car’s tinted windows were in violation of the law (a violation of Vehicle Code § 26708.5).
 We find this is a common reason police make a traffic stop with hope, often fulfilled, or suspicion, often confirmed, of finding a more serious violation once they speak to the driver.
+For example, the police may see drug paraphernalia in the car or the driver may be high or intoxicated.

 Summary in 50 Words or Less: Before Prop 64 (legalizing adult use of marijuana) was passed, our client in this case was arrested for possession of marijuana.
 The problematic traffic stop for illegally tinted windows was attacked and the case resolved with only punishment for the probation violation.